Annotation Interface OnChange

 public abstract NavigableSet<User> getFriends();

-// @OnChange methods
+// @OnChange instance methods

 @OnChange("username")